SPONSOR’S ROLE in an Internship

 - Ask students to send you a copy of their final proposal.

 - Student MUST work with you the sponsor or under someone's supervision at your facility 5 days a week for 30 hours a week.
-At the end they must reach BOTH 168 hours AND 28 days worked to complete their internship.
+At the end they must reach BOTH 168 hours AND 28 days worked to complete their internship (for 2021 it's BOTH 120 hours and 20 days).

 During Senior Options: